ibm-cloud-docs/cephaas/host_unmap.md

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
 It is in the URL form.
 For example, `https://{on-prem}.endpoint.com:{port number}/v1`.
 {: note}

-Run the following command to delete a volume.
+Run the following command to delete all volume mappings from a host.

 ```sh
 ibmcloud software-defined-storage host-vol-deleteall --host-id HOST-ID --url string